kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Tags	2014 anemone
 Latin	Heteractis magnifica with Amphiprion perideraion Desc	The previous name for this anemone was the Ritteri Anemone.
-The new name is Heteractis magnifica, or Magnificent Sea Anemone, perhaps updated because it's too beautiful for a dull name.
+The new name is Heteractis magnifica, or "Magnificent Sea Anemone", perhaps updated because it's too beautiful for the old dull name.
 The anemone can entirely retract it's tentacles and it's column, here in purple color, will be exposed.
 On the matter of reproducing this anemone can do it both sexually and asexually - it can actually clone itself.
 Did I mention it's an awesome animal?

 DSC04665.jpg